 “THERE ARE NO TRICKS.
 THERE ARE NO SHORTCUTS.
 IT’S PRIMARILY ABOUT HARD WORK.”
 COACH WOODEN

 Founded in 2002, Basketball Basics has a firm grasp on youth basketball, the skills required to excel and how to teach and develop these skills.
 We receive plenty of positive feedback from the parents and players and our results simply speak for themselves.
 Over 90% of our summer camp and pre-season players make their school teams.
-We have dozens and dozens of program graduates at the college level.
+We currently have 128 program graduates at the college level.
 Our High School Boys Spring Basics Team last summer was 15-6, with wins over 3 AAU teams and 4 city teams from the Detroit area.
 (Motor City Mayhem, Dearborn Elite and 2 others)

 Yet what Basketball Basics does is only a needle in the haystack of youth sports generally, and youth basketball in particular.
 We only permit a dozen or so players at a time, so our reach by definition is limited.
 In fact 70% of our players are returning players, kids who have attended already.
 It gnaws at usthat what we know is the correct approach to basketball skill development and competitive growth is not only not followed by most coaches and parents, many of these adults think the opposite approach is true.
 Namely, play more games, enter more leagues, travel all over the place in order to become (in parantheses) “more competitive.”
 Nothing could be further from the truth.